KyleCotton/KyleCotton.github.io/_posts/2019-05-24-Haskell-for-Beginners:-Lists-and-Recursion.md

 Above we have a nice example of pattern matching in action.

-Note, the `_` character matches with anything, we use this if we don't care what the actual value is, it allows for compiler optimisation.
+Note, the `_` character matches with anything, we use this if we don't care what the actual value is, it allows for compiler optimization.
 I'll give an example using the values from a pattern match a little later.

 Let me now go through each pattern and describe what it means.
 - `[]` - Use this statement if the input is the empty list.